schliker1987/redeemeradioweb/README.md

 ### License Terms ###

+This project is open source via the Creative Commons license (CC BY-NC 3.0): https://creativecommons.org/licenses/by-nc/3.0/, excluding forking or replicating any payment functionality.
+Clone the Github repository and be added to our Mirrors list with ample traffice for you!
+Attribution required :)

-https://creativecommons.org/licenses/by/4.0/ Creative Commons license, attribution required on all pages :)
+License requires attribution on all pages and scripts (see below) - links should point to https://redeemeradio.com.

 ### Attribution requirements ###